 The Financial Technology Law Review: South Korea

-Currently, there are no prohibitions or restrictions for certain types of fintech businesses in South Korea, nor is there an existing regulatory regime that specifically regulates cryptocurrency or blockchain.
-However, fintech businesses are likely to be subject to existing Korean laws and regulations, depending on the specific nature of the business undertaken.
-For example, certain financial activities of fintech companies may be regulated under existing Korean financial laws such as the Electronic Financial Transaction Act (EFTA).
+Currently, there are no prohibitions or restrictions for particular types of fintech businesses in South Korea, but fintech businesses may be subject to various Korean laws and regulations, depending on the specific nature and types of the business activities undertaken.
+For example, certain financial activities and payment-related services of fintech companies may be regulated under existing Korean financial laws and the Electronic Financial Transaction Act (EFTA).

 i Licensing and marketing

-Activities listed as 'electronic financial business' under the EFTA include the:
+Activities listed as 'electronic financial business' under the EFTA are: